shancock-va/docker-stacks/google-cloud-notebook/README.md

 ### Building Your Docker Container
 From the docker stacks directory you just checked out run the following command

-`docker build google-cloud-notebook --name google-cloud-notebook -t google-cloud-notebook -f google-cloud-notebook/Dockerfile`
+`docker build google-cloud-notebook -t google-cloud-notebook -f google-cloud-notebook/Dockerfile`

 This command may take a while depending on whether or not you have the proper docker images already.
 If you don't they will be downloaded for you.